Objectives of the CR/CD Scheme

 - Youth groups

-The Council will try to process applications as quickly as possible, but this will depend upon current resources and demand.
-Applications usually take 8 – 12 weeks to process.
+The Council will try to process applications as quickly as possible, this will depend upon current resources and demand.
+Applications usually take between 8 to 12 weeks to process.

-It is always best to apply during the early development stages of the project as this allows time for Council staff and the group to adequately discuss the project.
+It is always best to apply during the early development stages of the project as this allows time for CRC staff and the group to adequately discuss the project.

 Applicants should understand that while careful consideration is given to each application, it may not be possible to assist applicants to the extent requested, even if applications come within the criteria set out above.